 Prairie du Chien Bald Eagle Appreciation Days:

-Free birding programs at at local hotels Friday & Saturday evening.
+Free birding programs at local hotels Friday & Saturday evening.
 Saturday's

 programs & activities will be held at Hoffman Hall, 1600 S Wacouta

 Ave, Prairie du Chien.
-All programs are free.
+All programs are free both days.
 Saturday's activities

 Live Bald Eagle and raptor programs, educational exhibits & displays